RahmatSaeedi/tweeter/README.md

 ## Getting Started
 1. Install using the `npm install` command.
-2. Start the web server using the `npm run local` command.
+2. Start the web server using one of the following command:
+    * `npm run local` in _development_ environment, or
+    * `node server/index.js` in _production_ environment
 3. Go to <http://localhost:80/> in your browser.

 ## Dependencies
 - Express
 - Node
+- devDependencies
+  - nodemon